iii.Mediterranean First in line

 The high country east of the Euphrates — average elevation above 1,000 metres, peaks above 5,000 (Ararat), the headwaters of the Euphrates and Tigris, the great salt-water Lake Van, and the Bingöl Mountains' thousand glacial tarns.
 Cold winters, short summers, dense oak forests in the lower country.
 The deepest layers of pre-Islamic history live here — Urartu, Armenian kingdoms, Seljuk Anatolia.

-City pages: Bingöl (live) · Erzurum, Van, Kars (forthcoming)
+City pages: Bingöl, Van (live) · Erzurum, Kars (forthcoming)

-·The other five regions
+·The other four regions

 For state-level geography — borders, coastlines, the Mavi Vatan doctrine, climate maps — see CountryOfTurkey.com.